ftokarek/Richtech-Robotics-Equity-Research/src/scripts/README.md

 ## Overview

 This suite of Python scripts extracts structured data from various SEC filing types and converts them to CSV format for analysis.
+This is an **independent equity research project** created to analyze Richtech Robotics Inc. (Ticker: RR) as a potential investment opportunity.
+The tools extract financial data, insider transactions, patent information, and other key metrics from SEC filings to enable comprehensive due diligence and investment analysis.

 ## Supported Filing Types